adiabatic/king-kong/README.markdown

 ## Known Limitations

 - Ax and Exam are not included.
 - This keyboard layout isn’t designed to create ligatures.
+Use, make, or wait for a font that does that all by itself.
 - [ZWJ][] and [ZWNJ][] are not included.
-- The underscore (_) is missing.
 - .Llan and .Loch are missing from the Windows version.

 ## Bugs

 - Ctrl-shortcuts (C-a, C-e, C-k) don’t work reliably in OS X, either in BBEdit or when you’re using Caps Lock as a Ctrl key.
-- The included PDF layout is somewhat misleading; QWER generate code points for single and double curly quotes, not single and double angle quotation marks.
-(Kingsley, the font used to make this layout, uses guillemets instead of curly quotation marks for some reason.)

 ## Hacking

-This layout is maintained in [Ukelele][uke] for the OS X layout, and the [Microsoft Keyboard Layout Creator][msklc] for the Windows version.
+This layout is maintained in [Ukelele][uke] for the OS X layout, and the [Microsoft Keyboard Layout Creator 1.4][msklc] for the Windows version.